top of page

 What Insider Threats Really Mean

 Insider threats are not limited to malicious acts.
-They include a range of behaviors that can harm an organization:
+They encompass a range of behaviors that can harm an organization:

 Each category presents unique challenges.
 For example, a disgruntled employee deleting critical files is a malicious insider, while an employee clicking on a phishing email is a compromised insider.
 Both actions can cause significant harm.